LuminosityX/FNE/README.md

 ## Download data and pretrained model

 The raw images can be downloaded from their original sources [here](http://shannon.cs.illinois.edu/DenotationGraph/) and [here](http://mscoco.org/).
-We will use the json files to levage these data.
+We will use the [json](https://drive.google.com/drive/folders/1mondFS6TCbzvz2ZUk4UDFAxnD8xk25ie?usp=drive_link) files to leverage these data.

 We refer to the path of extracted files as `$DATA_PATH`.